 So your trip has come to an end, but lucky for you, you have memories that will last a lifetime.
 Some of my most precious memories are from trips that I’ve taken, and although it’s always bittersweet returning home, I love reminiscing on my adventures.
 I decided to use this post as a way to share some travel craft ideas that will ensure your travel experiences will never be forgotten!
+I’m also going to share some ideas for gifts for travel lovers.
+If your loved one is still living abroad, check out this post for a list of 19 gift ideas for expats!

 Travel Craft Idea: Postcards

 Postcards are the perfect souvenir for a traveling college student because they are cheap and take up minimal space.
-Every time that I visited a city while traveling throughout Europe, I made sure to buy myself a postcard.
+Every time that I visited a city while studying abroad in Europe, I made sure to buy myself a postcard.
 That day, I would write the postcard to myself, making sure to write the date and what I did that day.
 Once I returned home, I proudly put my postcards in a box in my room.
 The box is a unique time capsule for me to open one day when I’m older and reminisce on all of the incredible places that I saw and experiences I had.
 I plan on continuing this as I travel more in the future.

 Travel Craft Idea: Journaling

-Everyday during my semester abroad I journaled.
+Everyday during my semester abroad in Florence I journaled.
 I wrote down how I felt that day, what I did, what I saw, etc. I made sure to write down the names of people who I met and how they impacted me so that I can always remember those encounters.
 Journaling is the perfect way to pass time while traveling home after a trip and allows you to reflect on all of the amazing things that you’ve done and seen.
 I am so happy that I did this so that I can reread what I wrote when I’m older and relive the moments.

 I also used my journal to keep a list of all of the places I visited, along with drawings of the flags from countries I was able to see during my semester abroad.